Epsom brothel murder: Manager who bashed man to death with wooden pole sentenced - NZ Herald

 "Every day for the past 21 months I tried to process that my son is gone.

-"Every day I try to think about what I cold have done differently to avoid this."
+"Every day I try to think about what I could have done differently to avoid this."

 Maa claimed a fight broke out between him and Gutnik after Gutnik arrived late to a night shift at the brothel.